d-chambers/Detex/README.md

 #  Detex Tutorial

 Detex is a python package for performing waveform similarity clustering and subspace detection.
 It is written in python and relies heavily on Obspy, Numpy, Scipy, Matplotlib, and Pandas.
-If you are not familiar with python I recommend you install the anaconda distribution for your platform (http://continuum.io/downloads) and spend a few hours learning the basics of the language before attempted to use Detex.
+If you are not familiar with python I recommend you install the [anaconda distribution](http://continuum.io/downloads) for your platform  and spend a few hours learning the basics of the language before attempting to use Detex.
 Here are some great tutorials:

 http://www.stavros.io/tutorials/python/
 http://www.tutorialspoint.com/python/python_quick_guide.htm

-Also, any time spent learning obspy (http://docs.obspy.org/tutorial/) is a great investment as it is a very powerful tool for geophysical processing.
+Also, any time spent learning [obspy](http://docs.obspy.org/tutorial/) is a great investment as it is a very powerful tool for geophysical processing.

-Some knowledge of pandas will also be useful, as the pandas DataFrame is used extensively in detex (http://pandas.pydata.org/pandas-docs/stable/tutorials.html).
+Some knowledge of [pandas](http://pandas.pydata.org/pandas-docs/stable/tutorials.html) will also be useful, as the pandas DataFrame is used extensively in detex .

 Special thanks to Tex Kubacki (whose work inspired Detex), Jared Stein, Lisa Linvile, Shawn Blotz, and Chase Batchelor.

 ## Installation

-Detex can be installed by running the setup.py script in the distribution directory.
+Detex can be installed by running the setup.py script in the distribution directory form the command line.

 ## Workflow